 - Do not blame yourself.
 You are not responsible for making the decisions in someone else’s life.
-Some things are outside of your control, including the substance use of those around you.
+Some things are outside of your control, including the substance use and abuse of those around you.
 You are not at fault.

 - Do not be gullible.
 Actions speak louder than words.
 Your loved one may promise to quit using, but what are they actually doing about it?
 Believe it when you see it, not when you hear about someone’s plans to stop or cut back.

 - Do not make excuses.
 Substance abuse is substance abuse, nothing less.